govflow/govflow/docs/two-way-email.md

   - All Staff Users which are admins (the current behaviour of Gov Flow for notifications around a request)
   - If `jurisdiction.enforceAssignmentThroughDepartment` is `true`, and if the Service Request has `departmentId` set, then, only Staff Users which are leads of a department receive the broadcast to email.

+  `ServiceRequestComment.addedBy` is a field for a string, and generally used to store an ID of a staff user.
+With the new two-way communication features, this field can also take a constant `__SUBMITTER__` to signify when the comment was created by the submitter.

 ## Example request

 ```http